huBioinfo/CytoCommunity/README.md

 #### Preparing the virtual environment

-1. Create a new conda environment using environment.yml file or requirements.txt file with one of the following commands:
+1. Create a new conda environment using the environment.yml file or the requirements.txt file with one of the following commands:

     ```bash
     conda env create -f environment.yml